weirdrag08/Portfolio-DSC/README.md

 ## 000webhost =>
 000webhost provides hosting services to my website as it includes a PHP mail handler that is not provided on github pages.

+# FLOW OF WEBSITE

+## Landing Page
+It is a page designed with the aim to increase the overall beauty of the website and to attract the user at glance.

+TOOLS AND TECH USED:
+1) Bootstrap 4

+2) HTML 5

+3) CSS3 Animations & Tricks

+PAGES LINKED WITH THIS: ! [landing.css](https://github.com/weirdrag08/Portfolio-DSC/blob/master/css/landing.css)